MicrosoftDocs/dataexplorer-docs/data-explorer/end-to-end-python.md

 ---
-title: End-to-end blob ingestion into Azure Data Explorer
+title: End-to-end blob ingestion into Azure Data Explorer using Python
-description: In this article, you learn how to ingest blobs into Azure Data Explorer with an end-to-end example.
+description: In this article, you learn how to ingest blobs into Azure Data Explorer with an end-to-end example using Python.
 author: orspod
 ms.author: orspodek
 ms.reviewer: lugoldbe